rgscherf/snowbird/README.md

 Your config file must contain `:input` and `:render` keys, pointing to Clojure namespaces with appropriate `specify` functions.
 These namespaces are `require`d at runtime, and their `specify` functions called.

-The input `specify` takes the config map as an argument and returns a sequence of file paths to analyze.
+The input `specify` takes the config map and an options map as arguments, and returns a sequence of file paths to analyze.
+The return value will be `concat`ted with sequences returned from any other input functions in your input pipeline.

-The render `specify` takes an Analysis Result as an argument and performs some side effect.

-You may also supply `:input-opts` and `:render-opts` keys, if your selected `specify` fns require additional context to do their jobs.
+The render `specify` takes as arguments an Analysis Result, an options map, and the accumulated results of previous render fns in the pipeline.
+Render functions return a map of interesting information, which is then merged into the accumulated render results.
+This allows render fns to communicate with other functions further down the pipeline.

 ## Data Types